aminbenmansour/alzheimer-drug-discovery/README.md

 🙋
 👉
 ## 📑 References
+## 📝 License
 ## ©️ Credits

-Huge thanks to mr. [Chanin Nantasenamat](https://github.com/dataprofessor) for making this project possible through his clear explanation whether at the algorithmic level or at the domain-knowledge level 🙏
+Huge thanks to Mr. [Chanin Nantasenamat](https://github.com/dataprofessor) for making this project possible through his clear explanation whether at the algorithmic level or at the domain-knowledge level 🙏